NoahFedder01/wordle/README.md

 # wordle
 c++ wordle and my wordle solving algorithms

+This is my first solo project so I know it doesn't follow best coding practices.
+I am still proud of it.

-This project is a recreation of the NYT game wordle, algorithms which attempt to solve them best, and each starting word rated from best to worst.
+This project is a recreation of the NYT game wordle, some algorithms which attempt to solve them with the least number of guesses, and a file with each starting word rated from best to worst.

 You can find the rated words in the efficientSorted.txt file.
-The scale is base 2 logarithmic, so a 5 is twice as good as a 4 which is twice as good as a 3, etc. The best word according to my algorithm is tarse, which is also the NYT wordle bot's top choice, so I am relatively confident that my ratings are correct.
+Words in the rated-and-sorted.txt file are from an earlier version where all 14,855 words were possible answers, which is not how wordle works.
+Although the allowed guesses number 14,855, the allowed answers come from a pool of about 3,000 words. ./SGS and ./tarse both account for this.
+The scale is base 2 logarithmic, so a word rating of 5 is twice as good as a 4 which is twice as good as a 3, etc. The best word according to my algorithm is tarse, which is also the NYT wordle bot's top choice, so I am relatively confident that my ratings are correct.
+Also the worst words are xviii and zhuzh.
+I highly recommend checking your favorite starting word against my file.

 Executing ./wordle lets you play the game.
 G means green, Y means yellow, and N means grey.

-Executing ./tarse (recommended) will begin you with the word tarse because it is the best starter, and you can choose from there (the time complexity is O(n^2), so this was necessary for quick output).
+Executing ./tarse (recommended) will begin you with the word tarse because it is the best starter, and you can choose from there (idk how to optomize so the time complexity is n^2, so assuming this was necessary for quick output).
 If you want to play a game without using the first word tarse, ./SGS is what you'll use.
 The second recommended word may take several minutes to calculate though.

 I have not explicitly calculated the average number of guesses my algorithm takes yet, though I would guess that the average is under 4 because it has answered 2/3 of the wordles since I coded it in just 3 moves, and the other in 4.
 The most I have ever seen it take is 5.